Course Syllabus

 VCU Division of Community Engagement Vision Statement

-To integrate community engagement across all units to address societal inequities, bridge the university-community divide, and demonstrate civic responsibility to advance transformative social change.
+To integrate community engagement across all units to address societal challenges, bridge the university-community divide, and demonstrate civic responsibility to advance transformative social change.

 Mission Statement